zwubbena/sas-cartesian-product/README.md

 A x B = {(a,d),(a,e),(a,f),(b,d),(b,e),(b,f),(c,d),(c,e),(c,f)}

 So from set A and set B we created the Cartesian product A x B. The Cartesian product contains nine ordered pair combinations.
 That is, it contains all possible combinations of the elements from set A and the elements from set B.

+I realize this may seem abstract, so next I'll outline a scenario when the generating the Cartesian product is an essential first step for solving a problem when programming in SAS.

 ## Scenario